 In this brochure we focus on foods that promote healthy cholesterol levels.
 Simple steps such as improving the quality of fats that you eat, consuming more fibre, or including Benecol® products with added plant stanols as part of a healthy diet could start lowering your cholesterol level.
+It is also widely recognised that losing extra weight can have huge benefits on those living with T2D, and may reduce the risk of serious complications.

 Even small daily changes can yield significant results over time.